sanskrit/learnsanskrit.org/content/guide/suffixes/tva-and-ya.md

 }

-{s -tvA} causes many sound changes.
-You can learn more about these sound changes further below.
+{s -tvA} can cause many sandhi changes.
+We will discuss these sandhi changes further below.

 {h {s -ya}}
 {aka {s lyap}}

 {s-dfn -ya} has the same meaning as {s -tvA}.
-When do we use {s -tvA}, and when do we use {s -ya}?
 If the root uses a verb prefix, we always use {s -ya}.
 Otherwise, we use {s -tvA}.

 For example, if we have these two simple sentences: